IshanRajan28/INST326-Final-Project/README.md

 INST326-Final-Project/

+* main.py - Handles command-line arguments, coordinates the log analysis process, and manages how the results are displayed or saved

 * log_analyzer.py - Main class for log analysis

 * log_parser.py - Handles parsing of log files and extracting data